NordicSemiconductor/pc-ble-driver/README.md

 #### macOS (OS X) 10.11 and later

-Install cmake and swig with Homebrew with the `brew` command on a terminal:
+Install cmake with Homebrew with the `brew` command on a terminal:

     $ brew install cmake